Alexander Suvorov: Tulchin

 In Tulchin he contributed to the training of troops (1796).
 On arriving in Tulchin, Suvorov first of all paid attention to the welfare of the soldiers.
 There were "huge numbers" dying, as in epidemic times, especially at work in the port of Odessa, where the annual percentage of deaths reached up to 1/4 of the entire staff of the troops, and one separate team died out almost entirely.
 The reason: "many generals were suppliers to the troops"; the builder of Odessa Deribas capitalised "terribly" on this.
 Against all the "evils" detected, Suvorov took immediate measures, akin to those of the previous ones, and watched their execution vigilantly.
 Barely two months have passed before the death rate in Odessa fell fourfold, and in some other places the percentage of deaths was closer to normal, and in August it was below normal.

 Finland (1791–1792)

 A feast was held in Russia to commemorate glorious military exploits, especially the storming of Izmail.
-A few days before the feast, 6 May 1791, Suvorov received from Potemkin command of the Empress – to go around Finland to the Swedish border, to design a border fortifications.
+A few days before the feast, 6 May 1791, Suvorov received from Potemkin command of the Empress – to go around Finland to the Swedish border, to design a border fortifications (in the South-Eastern Finland fortification system).
 Suvorov went willingly, "just to get rid of his inactivity"; the region was familiar to him, as 17 years ago he had already traveled around the Swedish border, and although the present task seemed more difficult, but with his usual energy and diligence, Suvorov completed it in less than 4 weeks.
 The Empress treated with full approval of Suvorov's construction works.